Ashokkumar-debug/Django-crud-method/README.md

 # Crud Method
 ## Overview
-A simple blog application built with Django and Django REST Framework.
-It supports CRUD operations for posts and comments, token-based authentication, pagination, and likes.
+A simple blog application built with Django and Django Framework.
+It supports CRUD operations for posts and comments, pagination, and likes.

 ---

 ## Features
 - Create, Read, Update, and Delete posts.
 - Add comments to posts.
-- User authentication using tokens.
 - Pagination for posts.
 - Like and count likes for posts.